xpgram/advance-wars/src/00 - Todo List.md

 # Next Big Objectives

-- [x] Refactor Pulsar to allow for optional settings (firstInterval).
+- [ ] Refactor InfoWindowSystem

+- [ ] Instant move InfoWindowSystem on turn change.

 - [ ] When releasing the B button on the move camera script, instant move the info windows.